crabnebula-dev/tauri-fuzz/docs/src/diary.md

       - for Rust it signifies the whole executable with all its crates + basic C libraries
       - ideally we would have the stalker on the main binary and not on any of its crate
       - We could make a PR for that
+- When running our binaries the fuzz_solutions are written in the wrong directory
+  - `cargo test` executes in the root directory of the crate containing the tests
+  - `cargo run` takes current directory where command is executed as root directory

 ## Windows